standard-fish/summer-competititon-2019/README.md

 Competition: Make an image with Racket this summer!
 Win stickers!

 Rules:
 * you can make images any way you like.
-I suggest pict or htdp2e/image, but you can use whatever you like!
+I suggest `pict` or `2htdp/image`, but you can use whatever you like!
 * Images can be of anything.
 Images do not have to be of fish.
 There is no advantage in fish images.
 * You can enter as many times as you like.